Whatsapp Icon

 The Uninvited Guest:

-He experienced unbearable Pain after a month and collapsed when the ambulance came home to take him.
-Thankfully, the ambulance's doctors and nurses revived and returned him to consciousness.
-The liver sonography showed 12 cm of cancer cells that had perforated and affected his haemoglobin.
-Consequently, the haemoglobin count had decreased to 4, and he was admitted to the hospital again.
+He experienced unbearable pain after a month and collapsed when the ambulance came home to take him.
+Thankfully, the ambulance's doctors and nurses revived him and restored consciousness.
+The liver sonography showed 12 cm of cancer cells that had perforated and affected his hemoglobin.
+Consequently, the hemoglobin count had decreased to 4, and he was admitted to the hospital again.

 Pain Management:

-Around this time, I learned about Pain management.
-We used spine insertions to reduce his Pain, which led to a spine infection, and he started facing extreme back Pain.
+Around this time, I learned about pain management.
+We used spine insertions to reduce his Pain, which led to a spine infection, and he started facing extreme back pain.
 His spine procedure had resulted in a vertebrae infection that needed an operation.
-Though the orthopaedic Surgery was successful, he could not move from the bed and experienced immense headaches.
+Though the orthopedic surgery was successful, he could not move from the bed and experienced immense headaches.

 The neurologist told us about a perforated spinal column that can leak cerebral fluid.
 The process was to remove the patient's blood and then inject the same blood via IV so the clot could find its way for immediate relief.
 It was miraculous that he could finally get up and talk to us.